m-zakeri/lab/docs/en/checklist/msc_thesis.md

 ## M.Sc.
 Thesis Defense Submission Checklist

 This checklist ensures that all required materials are submitted and are in a ready state for review before the **M.Sc. thesis viva session**.
+Optional items marked.

 ### **1. Thesis Document**
 - [ ] Finalized thesis document adhering to the **department’s formatting guidelines**